-Reconstruction of Stationary and Non-stationary Signals by the Generalized Prony Method Gerlind Plonka^{} Kilian Stampfer[†] Ingeborg Keller March 27, 2018 Abstract.
-We employ the generalized Prony method to derive new reconstruction schemes for a variety of sparse signal models using only a small number of signal measurements.
-Introducing generalized shift operators, we study the recovery of sparse trigonometric and hyperbolic functions as well as sparse expansions of shifted Gaussians and Gabor functions with Gaussian windows.
+Reconstruction of Stationary and Non-stationary Signals by the Generalized Prony Method Gerlind Plonka Kilian Stampfer[†] Ingeborg Keller July 19, 2018 Abstract.
+We employ the generalized Prony method in [15] to derive new reconstruction schemes for a variety of sparse signal models using only a small number of signal measurements.
+By introducing generalized shift operators, we study the recovery of sparse trigonometric and hyperbolic functions as well as sparse expansions into Gaussians chirps and modulated Gaussian windows.
 Furthermore, we show how to reconstruct sparse polynomial expansions and sparse non-stationary signals with structured phase functions.
-Key words: generalized Prony method, exponential sums, trigonometric sums, Gabor expansions, shifted Gaussians, non-stationary signals, signal reconstruction, empirical mode decomposition.
-Mathematics Subject Classification: 15A18, 39A10, 41A30, 45Q05, 65F15.
+Key words: generalized Prony method, exponential sums, trigonometric sums, modulated Gaussian windows, Gaussian chirps, non-stationary signals, signal reconstruction, empirical mode decomposition.
+Mathematics Subject Classification: 15A18, 39A10, 41A30, 45Q05, 65F15, 94A12.